AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 **Claim**: Given a set of nodes, it is possible to select them (by pointing) in a ___specific___ order that represents the (near) optimal visitation sequence.

-**Goal of Pointer-Network** Given a set of nodes, the goal of the Pointer-Network is to sequentially point to the indexes of the input and, therefore, generate a sequence by which the nodes will be visited.
+**Goal of Pointer-Network**: Given a set of nodes, the goal of the Pointer-Network is to sequentially point to the indexes of the input and, therefore, generate a sequence by which the nodes will be visited.

-**Encoder Input** Represents the coordinates of the nodes
+**Encoder Input**: Represents the coordinates of the nodes

 ```bash
 array([